SystemsApproach/ops/control.rst

 features they offer must be supported by the backend subsystems), with enterprises selecting the template they want applied to any instances of the connectivity service they create (e.g., via a drop-down menu).
-That is, templates are used to initialize `VCS` objects, and `Template` has the following fields:
+That is, templates are used to initialize `VCS` objects.
+The `Template` model has the following fields:

 * `sst`, `sd`: Slice identifiers.
 * `uplink`, `downlink`: Guaranteed uplink and downlink bandwidth.